symfony/symfony-docs/reference/configuration/security.rst

                         # by default, the login form *must* be a POST, not a GET
                         post_only:      true
                         remember_me:    false

+                        #by default, a session must exist before submitting an authentication request
+                        require_previous_session: true

                     remember_me:
                         token_provider: name
                         key: someS3cretKey